Chicken Kebab (1 Kebab) and English Mutton Biryani (1 Cup)

 Mindful Eating

-Keep track of your blood sugar levels before and after eating to better understand how different foods affect you.
-This can help you make more informed dietary choices in the future.
+Keep track of your blood sugar levels before and after the meal to understand how the foods affect you and adjust accordingly in the future.

 Find Glucose response for your favourite foods